 D – Ryan Suter (NMC)

-Suter still has five years remaining on the massive contract he signed along with Parise.
+Suter still has four years remaining on the massive contract he signed along with Parise after this season.
 His game is still strong and he’s a very good veteran presence on the Wild’s blue line.
 Likewise, he is a power-play specialist and provides defensive stability.
-He can’t be taken because he has a no-movement clause.
+He can’t be taken because he has an NMC.

 D – Jared Spurgeon (NMC)